brunorijsman/rift-python/doc/deviations.md

 This is not expected to cause any interoperability issues with other implementations.
 Just is just a simplification of the internal state machine which does not change the external behavior in any observable way.

+**PRZ 8/18 Comment: OK, I'll remove from the ZTP FSM in the spec.
+Reason for the event is that they may be internal implementation events that forces offer removal on FSM even if the peer did not remove it.**

 ## Remove event UpdateZTPOffer from the LIE FSM

 The LIE FSM contains an event UpdateZTPOffer.
 This event is handled exactly the same in all three states: the action is always "send offer to ZTP FSM", and the to-state is always the same as the from-state (i.e. no state change).
 Futhermore, the event UpdateZTPOffer is pushed in exactly one place, namely in section B.1.4.2 in the PROCESS_LIE procedure.